-So now we have a (carefully-guarded and heavily-regulated) sandbox that our kids can play in to learn and grow their own preferences.
-And I get my stuff as salty and garlicky as I want with no whining.
+Thanks to the air fryer, we now have a (carefully-guarded and heavily-regulated) sandbox that our kids can play in to learn, and grow their own preferences.
+And I get my veggies as salty and garlicky as I want with no whining.

 Why Use the Air Fryer

 - One: it takes way less time than roasting in the oven.
 You can have roasted broccoli on the table in under 15 minutes!

 - Two: if you have picky kids (ahem) and adventurous adults (double ahem), it’s pretty straightforward to cook one plain batch, and then one seasoned batch.

 - Three: the air fryer uses less oil than oven roasted broccoli.